Legal-and-General/canopy/CONTRIBUTING.md

 Hi, glad you are here all contributions are very much welcome!

+Before you start Contributing to Canopy it is worth familiarising yourself with the [best practice](./BEST_PRACTICE.md) guidelines.

 ## Storybook

 Canopy uses [Storybook](https://storybook.js.org/) to enable components to be developed in isolation.
 If you are creating a new component or directive a corresponding story file will be needed.